devopxy/electric/electric/README.txt

   can be downloaded from Apple at
     http://developer.apple.com/samplecode/AppleJavaExtensions/index.html.

----------------- Building from Sources hosted on java.net in NetBeans IDE
+---------------- Building from Sources hosted on savannah.gnu.org in NetBeans IDE

-1) Register on java.net .
-Start NetBeans 7.0 or later.
+1) Start NetBeans 7.0 or later.
 2) Install the Team Server Plugin:
    2.1) Use Tools / Plugins and choose the "Available Plugins" tab in the Plugins manager.
    2.2) In the left pane, check the "Team Server" plugin and click "Install".
    2.3) Click "Close" to exit the Plugins manager.
-   2.4) Use Window / Services to open the "Services" tab 2.5) Expand the "Team Server" node and check that the "java.net" Team Server is listed.
+   2.4) Use Window / Services to open the "Services" tab 2.5) Expand the "Team Server" node and check that the "savannah.gnu.org" Team Server is listed.
-3) Download Electric Sources from java.net .
+3) Download Electric Sources from savannah.gnu.org .
    3.1) Choose File / Open Team Project... from the main menu.
    3.2) Search for electric project
    3.3) Select "Electric: VLSI Design System" and click Open From Team Server